 Ally checks the following content in your course:

-• PDF.
-See Ally's PDF checklist for more information about specific criteria that Ally looks for.
+- PDF (See Ally's PDF Remediation guide and Accessibility Checklist for more information on the specific criteria that Ally looks for)

 Clicking the black View button will take you to the Content tab, which displays a list of all your course content.